 At Middlesex Health, our CBT-I program lasts for five to six sessions.
 Our specialists will assist you in making small adjustments to your sleeping habits, which will improve your sleep over time.

-At Middlesex Health, we are proud to be the only facility in Connecticut offering a revolution in sleep medicine: TransOral Robotic Surgery (TORS), a daVinci® SI Robot-Assisted Surgery, for the treatment of sleep apnea.
+We are proud to be Connecticut's leader in a revolution in sleep medicine: TransOral Robotic Surgery (TORS), a da Vinci® SI Robot-Assisted Surgery, for the treatment of sleep apnea.

 This treatment does not suit everyone and should be discussed with a sleep medicine physician or a dentist who has been certified by the American Board of Dental Sleep Medicine.